 The power had been restored just before we arrived.
 We checked in, got registered, then headed up to our room to get ready for the Cocktail reception.
 When the elevator doors opened there stood the lovely Michelle from The Tiffin Box.
 You would never have known her flight left Edmonton at 1 that morning.
 She looked amazing!
 It was so nice to finally meet her in person.
 We have been Tweeting each other for a long long time and I was so very glad she made it to the conference.

-A quick change, a few curls and we were headed downstairs to mingle and check out the fantastic spread being presented by the sponsors of the event.
+A quick change, a few curls and we were headed downstairs to mingle.
 The room was a swarm of food and drink, hugs and loud conversation.
 I was busy scoping out name tags trying to place names and faces with the tiny avatars from social media.
 I briefly chatted with some of the sponsors, trying out the wonderful samples they were offering.
-And just as I made it from one end of the room to the other it was time to be seated for dinner.

 Like any good Canadian conference our meal started with an amazing rendition of Poutine paired with the Rosewood 2011 Chardonnay Reserve.
 It was unlike an Poutine I have ever experience.
 Truly outstanding.